-Heritage Bourbon Reds This heritage breed, named for its beautiful colorful plumage and for Bourbon County KY.
+Heritage Bourbon Reds This heritage breed is named for its beautiful colorful plumage and for Bourbon County KY.
 Developed out of earlier breeds from PA and surrounding states in the early 1900’s the Reds were popular on Thanksgiving tables up to the 1930’s and 40’s.

 Heritage Narragansett The Narragansett, named for their New England origin, has black, gray, tan, and white feathers associated with pictures of the Pilgrim’s birds.
 This very old breed, going back to early colonial times, is prized for its excellent temperament and good maternal abilities.

 Broad Breasted Whites (approx. 12-22 pounds) The Whites are the standard commercial breed, noted for rapid growth and a large amount of white breast meat.
 Our birds average 12-22 pounds, but we do have a few smaller and larger birds as well.
 When fed our organic grain and allowed to exercise and graze on our organic pastures, these birds develop fine textured predominantly white meat that is flavorful, tender and juicy.
 In the past we sold only the Whites, and our customer demand for these pastured birds has steadily grown because of their excellent flavor compared to standard grocery store birds.
 We grow more of these than the heritage breeds.
 The cost is $4.99/lb with a $25 deposit/bird.